burkfers/qmk_userspace_features/maccel/readme.md

 ### 2024 March 12

-A keycode for toggling mouse acceleration was added: If you enabled maccel keycodes, you must add a fifth keycode to your enum and add it to the shim between the record and takeoff arguments.
-Don't forget to place it on your keymap!

-### 2024 March 7

 This new release changes the acceleration curve from a up-scaling curve to a down-scaling curve, to match how other acceleration tools work, and to avoid forcing users to set a very low DPI setting - this had been the goal from the start, but it took until now to overcome the technical challenges to make this work smoothly.

 See the configuration bit of this readme for an explanation of how the new curve works.
 This change means that you will have to readjust your variables; but do not worry, it is fairly easy to get this dialed in to *exactly* to how you had it set before: